Study of $qqq\bar{q}Q$ pentaquark system in the Chiral Quark Model: Introductin

 Based on the above facts, we do a dynamic calculation of molecular five-quark system, composed of $qqq\bar{q}Q$ ($q = u$ or $d$, $Q=c$ or $b$), in the framework of the chiral quark model (ChQM).
 The chiral quark model has been used to study the recently observed hidden-charm pentaquarks~\cite{Yang:2015bmv}, and the results are supported by many other theoretical studies.
 In order to strictly solve Schr\"{o}dinger equation, a powerful method of few-body system, the Gaussian expansion method (GEM)~\cite{Hiyama:2003cu}, is employed to deal with orbital wave functions of five-body system.
 In the present work, because we are interested in the lowest-lying states of five-quark system, only the possible quantum numbers with negative parity are taken into account.
-In addition, two spatial configurations, [$qqQ$][$\bar{q}q$] and [$qqq$][$\bar{q}Q$], with all possible color, spin, flavor structures are considered in our calculation.
+In addition, we select the molecular configuration as the starting point of the research because: (1), masses of those charmed baryons with negative parity are very close to the relevant baryon-meson thresholds and molecular configuration is more physically possible compared with other configurations; (2), the energy of hidden color channel is generally higher than that of color-singlet channel, and the molecular configuration is the only possible way constructed by color-singlet structure.
+Two spatial configurations, [$qqQ$][$\bar{q}q$] and [$qqq$][$\bar{q}Q$], with all possible color, spin, flavor structures are considered in our calculation.
 Through the systematical search for bound states or possible resonant states, our purpose is to investigate whether some charmed baryons could be explained from the perspective of pentaquark states.
 On the other hand, an extension to the bottom case is performed to look for more states that may be observed in future experiments.

 The paper is organized as follows.
 In Section.~\ref{sec:level2}, a brief introduction of the chiral quark model and the wave functions of the $qqq\bar{q}Q$ are presented.
 The numerical results are discussed in Section.~\ref{sec:level3}.
 In the last Section, we give a brief summary of this work.